elB4RTO/CRAPLOG/README.md

 # CRAPLOG
-A tool that scrapes Apache2 logs to create both Single-Session and Global statistics
+A tool to create statistics from Apache2 log files

 /<br>
 <br>